ifm/ifm3d/doc/windows.md

 > cmake -Ax64  -DCMAKE_WINDOWS_EXPORT_ALL_SYMBOLS=ON ..
 > cmake --build . --clean-first --config Release --target INSTALL
 ```
-After a successful curl build the build artifacts will be found in the top level curl project folder within the ``builds\`` directory.
-This folder contains a machine and configuration dependent sub folder for example ``<PATH to the ifm3dlib>\3rdParty\curl\builds\libcurl-vc-x86-release-dll-ipv6-sspi-winssl`` Please check this for your configuration and platform.
+After a successful curl build the build artifacts will be for example found in ``%PROGRAMFILES(x86)%\CURL``.
+Please double check this with your configuration and platform.

 ### Building glog